davidpaMSFT/SCCMdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

     - 300,000 cloud-based devices

-For example, in a hierarchy you can support 700,000 desktops, up to 25,000 Mac and Windows CE 7.0 devices, and up to 300,000 cloud-based devices when you integrate Microsoft Intune.
+For example, in a hierarchy you can support 700,000 desktops, up to 25,000 Mac devices, and up to 300,000 cloud-based devices when you integrate Microsoft Intune.
 This hierarchy supports a total of 1,025,000 devices.
 If you support devices that are managed by on-premises MDM, the total for this hierarchy is 825,000 devices.

 > [!IMPORTANT]
 > In a hierarchy where the central administration site uses a Standard edition of SQL Server, the hierarchy supports a maximum of 50,000 desktops and devices.
 To support more than 50,000 desktops and devices, you must use an Enterprise edition of SQL Server.
 This requirement applies only to a central administration site.
 It doesn't apply to a stand-alone primary site or a child primary site.
 The edition of SQL Server you use for a primary site doesn't limit its capacity to support the stated number of clients.